2024-06-21

 A friend noticed that I mentioned that I had been mentioning that I #RUNBSD, and asked about my motivations for switching from Linux.
 My answer seemed reasonably coherent, and so I've cleaned it up a bit and documented it here.

 These days, my faffing about in the arcane arts of technical jiggery pokery are purely a hobby.
-Beyond having a few things which I take care of to keep a houseful of clowns happy, I am able use whatever tools please me to get the tasks related to computer touching sorted.
+Beyond having a few things which I take care of to keep a building full of clowns happy, I am able use whatever tools please me to get the tasks related to computer touching sorted.

 Something on the order of twenty years ago, I made a similar journey when I migrated from Windows to Linux.
 It was not a popular decision at the time, and I've experienced the growing pains and dramatic changes as the project evolved from misfit experiment to a properly grown up and legitimate computing platform.